msdevno/hol-oss-devops/002-jenkins-setup.md

 ![](./images/2.2.i034.PNG)

-After the maven installation you should configure the Maven Option Variables.
+After maven installation you should configure the Maven Option Variables.
 Go to Configure System and Select Maven Project Configuration.

 ![](./images/2.2.i035.PNG)